billsix/cprogrammingbook/doc/06-Structs.rst

 program will not only be non-portable, it will be compiler-dependent too.
 The Standard says that fields are packed into ‘storage units’, which are typically machine words.
-The packing order, and whether or not a bitfield may cross a storage unit boundary, are implementation defined.
+The packing order, and whether or not a bit-field may cross a storage unit boundary, are implementation defined.
 To force alignment to a storage unit boundary, a zero width field is used before the one that you want to have aligned.